openplanet-nl/nadeoapi-docs/docs/live/clubs/join-club.md

 **Remarks**:

-- This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
-If you encounter `401` errors using a dedicated server account, switch to using a Ubisoft account.
+- This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
 - If the club is private, but accepts requests, the `role` field in the response body will be `"Apply"`.
 - If the current authenticated account has already joined the club, the endpoint will return the member information.